Machine Zone: Refocus on gaming (2018–present)

 In June 2018, MZ's board of directors replaced founder and CEO Gabe Leydon in order to refocus the company on gaming.
 Leydon had announced in March 2018 that MZ was working with Hedera Hashgraph on a distributed cryptocurrency technology called hashgraph, a blockchain alternative.
 According to Fast Company, Leydon left the company "ostensibly to run Satori", part of MZ's platform business since early 2017, as a spinoff "standalone business" focusing on the hashgraph project.

 Kristen Dumont, an attorney who had been the company's chief operating officer since 2015, replaced Leydon as CEO.
 In a July 2018 restructuring, Dumont laid off a large portion of Machine Zone's marketing team, approximately 125 jobs.

 In October 2018, TechCrunch named the company the sixth most successful company from Y Combinator.
 By the end of that year, after hiring Dan Nash as its chief financial officer, MZ had raised around $720 million in a new round of funding, with investors including JP Morgan, Anthos Capital, and Menlo Ventures.

 MZ released one game in 2018, World War Rising.
 Described by Pocket Gamer as "effectively a reskin of the developer's previously successful 4X strategy games", the new title offered a military-themed interface depicting armies from World War I to the modern era.
 The game, which was reportedly "stealthily launched" sometime before the end of August 2018, was identified as a product of Mobile War LLC rather than MZ.
 While Dumont confirmed MZ's ownership of the game during a tech conference in November 2018, World War Rising did not appear on MZ's website until at least May 2019.

-In March 2020, MZ published 'CrystalBorne', and in May was acquired by publishing-platform companyAppLovin for approximately $500 million, which represented a large decline in value and a loss for many investors.
+In March 2020, MZ published 'CrystalBorne', and in May was acquired by publishing-platform company AppLovin for approximately $500 million, which represented a large decline in value and a loss for many investors.